-Words like ‘lockdown’, ‘hand-hygiene’ and ‘self-isolation’ have entered our common vocabulary in previously unimaginable ways.
-However, although the problems posed by the virus are the same, the ability of countries and communities to respond effectively are vastly different:
+Although the problems posed by the coronavirus pandemic are the same worldwide, the ability of communities to respond effectively is vastly different.

-Please give using the donation button below, or, if you are able, consider setting up a monthly donation to our Children At Risk fund for the duration of this crisis.
+Please give using the donation button below, or consider setting up a monthly donation to our Children At Risk fund for the duration of this crisis.

 We recognise that many people may be experiencing serious financial uncertainty themselves at this time.
 However, if you are able to give, please help us.